twt6xy/RentRadar/README.md

     - **`pytest`**: Runs your project's test suite with Pytest, ensuring that all tests pass before a commit is finalized.
 This hook helps catch and prevent errors in code functionality.
 Any files prefixed with `test_`, and any functions within those files prefixed with `test_` in the `tests` directory will be run.

     <br>
     After installing the hooks, they will run automatically on files staged for commit.
 If any hook reports errors, the commit will be blocked until the issues are resolved.
-It's also important to keep your pre-commit hooks up to date.
-You can update the hooks to their latest versions with the following command:
+Run the following command to verify the hooks have been installed correctly.

     ```bash
-    poetry run pre-commit autoupdate
+    poetry run pre-commit run
     ```

+### Environment Variables

+This project requires certain environment variables to be set for its proper operation.
+Specifically, you will need an API access key from RentCast to access rental market data.

+1. Visit [RentCast](https://www.rentcast.io/) and sign up for an account or log in if you already have one.
+2. Navigate to the API section and follow the instructions to obtain your API access key.
+3. In the root directory, create a file named `.env`.
+4. Open the `.env` file in a text editor and add the following line:

+    ```
+    RENTCAST_API_KEY=<your_api_key>
+    ```

+   Replace `your_api_key` with the actual API key you obtained from RentCast.